The Best Men's Hiking Boots of 2017

 The Lowa Renegade GTX Mid is the lightest midweight hiker we tested, with the Salewa and then Salomon boots falling in line next.
 These models are light considering the stability and additional durability they provide.
 Despite their added weight, we recommend midweight hikers to folks hiking extended periods with a medium to heavy load.
 We assigned weight 15% of the total score.

 We all want dry feet when hiking.
 Dry feet are key to avoiding blisters, and staying warm when hiking in the cold and wet.
 All of these pieces we tested have waterproof breathable membranes in the lining.
-Nine of the twelve boots incorporate a Gore-Tex waterproof membrane, while the Keen, HOKA ONE ONE, and Columbia use either proprietary or other third-party waterproof breathable membranes.
+Nine of the thirteen boots incorporate a Gore-Tex waterproof membrane, while the Keen, both HOKA ONE ONE's, and Columbia use either proprietary or other third-party waterproof breathable membranes.
 The chart below displays the scores each product received in this metric.

 Second, we wore each product while wandering around in the shallows at the edge of Lake Tahoe for five minutes.
 We performed this test after wearing these hiking boots off and on for three months.
-We flexed our feet underwater, and banged into rocks to seek out any potential leaky spots.
-We were surprised when all boots kept our feet bone dry when challenged up to their flood levels.
+We flexed our feet underwater and banged into rocks to seek out any potential leaky spots.
+The only model that leaked was the Tor Ultra Hi, while all other boots kept our feet bone dry when challenged up to their flood levels.
+We ordered another pair of the HOKA's to see if a second pair would leak.
+The second pair did not leak.
+In the end, we docked some points from this model for inconsistent results in water resistance.
 We awarded the Quest and Renegade top scores for water resistance, which we assigned 15% of the total score.
 Amongst the lightweight models, the Tiago received the highest score for water resistance, with a flood level just short of six inches.

 Without factoring it into the scoring, we were curious as to which boots dried out the fastest.
-We soaked them all inside and out in the morning, and then left them in a covered portion of a patio on a day with the high temperature of 71F.
-While no pair dried quickly, the St. Elias finished the soonest after seven hours, follow by the Mountain Trainer and Jumla GV.
+We soaked each model inside and out in the morning and then left them in a covered portion of a patio on a day with the high temperature of 71F.
+While no pair dried quickly, the St. Elias finished the soonest after seven hours, followed by the Mountain Trainer and Jumla GV.
 The only model to take over 24 hours was the Quest 4D II, which took almost 27 hours before drying out.

 No boot is immune to damage, but we rated the St. Elias, Jumla GV, and Mountain Trainer as the boots that stood out as the most durable pieces we reviewed.
 The Merrell and Arc'teryx products scored the lowest scores in this category.
 We assigned durability 10% of the total score, admitting that a three month testing period is a short amount of time to flush out the exact differences in durability between models.
 As we'll note in the following section, though, there are several simple ways to prolong the life of your footwear.